Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Swarm Of Maggots.md

     \ regain hit points or gain temporary hit points."
   "name": "Swarm"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+3 (+3) to hit, reach 0 ft., one target\
+- "desc": "Melee Weapon Attack: +3 to hit, reach 0 ft., one target in the swarm's\
-    \ in the swarm's space.
-Hit: dice:4d4|text(10) (4d4) piercing damage, or\
-    \ dice:2d4|text(5) (2d4) piercing damage if the swarm has half of its hit\
+    \ space.
+Hit: 10 (4d4) piercing damage, or 5 (2d4) piercing damage if the swarm\
-    \ points or fewer.
-A creature damaged by the swarm must succeed on a DC 12 Constitution\
+    \ has half of its hit points or fewer.
+A creature damaged by the swarm must succeed\
-    \ saving throw or contract a disease.\n\nEach time the diseased creature finishes\
+    \ on a DC 12 Constitution saving throw or contract a disease.\n\nEach time the\
-    \ a long rest, roll a dice: d6|avg|noform (d6) to determine the disease's\
+    \ diseased creature finishes a long rest, roll a d6 to determine the disease's\
     \ effect:\n\n- 1-2.
 The creature is [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]]\
     \ until it finishes a long rest.  \n- 3-4.
 The creature's hit point maximum\
-    \ decreases by dice:2d4|text(5) (2d4), and the reduction can't be removed\
+    \ decreases by 5 (2d4), and the reduction can't be removed until the disease ends.\
-    \ until the disease ends.
-The creature dies if its hit point maximum drops to\
+    \ The creature dies if its hit point maximum drops to 0.  \n- 5-6.
+The creature\
-    \ 0.  \n- 5-6.
-The creature has disadvantage on ability checks and attack\
+    \ has disadvantage on ability checks and attack rolls until it finishes its next\
-    \ rolls until it finishes its next long rest.  \n\n    The disease lasts until\
+    \ long rest.  \n\n    The disease lasts until it's removed by magic or until the\
-    \ it's removed by magic or until the creature rolls the same random effect for\
+    \ creature rolls the same random effect for the disease two long rests in a row.\
-    \ the disease two long rests in a row.  "
+    \  "
   "name": "Infestation"
 "source":
 - "VRGR"